“Find something you’re passionate about and keep tremendously interested in it.”

 She experienced a whole lot of challenges along the way but overcame them with determination, confidence, and with a great sense of humor.

-Let’s take a look on her inspirational journey, shall we?
+Let’s take a look at her inspirational journey, shall we?

 “No one is born a great cook, one learns by doing” she so famously said.
 This quote perfectly reflected Julia’s early years when she felt as if she does not have any redeeming qualities of being a great chef.

 Upon arriving in France, Julia’s first meal was at La Couronne restaurant in the city of Rouen.
-Pairing her meal with Chablis, Julia had oysters and Sole Meunière, which she described as “the most exciting meal of life.”
+Pairing her meal with Chablis, Julia had oysters and Sole Meunière, which she described as “the most exciting meal of my life.”

 Most people would have thrown their hands in the air and pretty much give up on becoming a chef when people would constantly refer to your cooking as “awful.”